opentofu/tofu-ls/docs/TROUBLESHOOTING.md

  - multiple server instances
  - multiple clients
- - multiple Terraform executions which may happen in parallel
+ - multiple OpenTofu executions which may happen in parallel

 **`-log-file`** flag supports the following functions: